wincle626/Hikey970_Linux_Installation/README.md

 1. HDMI Display Overscan

-2. Bluetooth Driver Halts
+2. Bluetooth Driver Halts because the invalid definition in DeviceTree

 3. Unallocated space within OS partition and small rootfs partition

+4. No access to GPS yet

 # Sovled Issues

 1. Use resize2fs command to expand the full partition size.

-2. Install GParted (sudo apt install gparted) and resize the rootfs parition
+Install GParted (sudo apt install gparted) and resize the rootfs parition

-3. It turns out the display overscan is caused by the compatibility of monitor with this board.
+2. It turns out the display overscan is caused by the compatibility of monitor with this board.
 It is solved by using another monitor.